wavefrontHQ/docs/pages/doc/integrations_tas_alerts.md

    * An unhealthy BBS leads to the Auctioneer showing minimal or no activity.
 The BBS sends work to the Auctioneer.
 3. If you are unable to resolve the issue, pull logs from the Diego BBS, which include the Locket service component logs, and contact VMware Tanzu Support.

+## TAS Low Proxy Points Received

+Measures the total PPS received by the Wavefront proxy.

+#### Troubleshooting

+1. Check the health of the `wavefront_proxy` VM on the `wavefront-nozzle` deployment.
+Inspect the proxy logs for the `wavefront_proxy` job.
+2. Check the health of the `telegraf_agent` VM on the `wavefront-nozzle` deployment.
+Inspect the Telegraf logs from the `telegraf_agent` job.

 ## TAS Ops Manager Availability

 A result code of a poll to the Ops Manager URL.